kimipooh/list-view-google-calendar/readme.txt

 = 5.0 =
 * Supported the strtotime date format for shortcut option "start_date" and "end_date".
 Various date formats for strtotime function, such as "now", "+1 days", "-2 days", "yesterday", "-1 week", and so on can be used.
+* Added new shortcode option "max_display". "max_view" is for getting the number of items from Google Calendars. "max_display" is for displaying the number of items.
+If "max_display" isn't set, "max_display" is automatically set the value of "max_view" value.
+If there are mixed events (1.2.3. events in Japanese, 5.6.7. events in English) and set "max_view=5", lang="en", 5. and 6. events are only displayed.
+Therefore, you need to set "max_view" is 6 or more and "max_display" is 5.
+By these shortcut options, the plugin gets 6 ore more events and picks up 5 events in English among 6 or more events.
 * Fixed the issue which could not get a date if the WordPress timezone setting is "Offset" time (+9, -1, etc.).
 * Fixed the processing issue regarding max_view (maxResults) value in case of multi Google calendars.

 = 4.6 =
 * Allowed the html tag on "description" of Google Calendar.